Extreme events in dynamical systems and random walkers: A review: Introduction

 \subsection{Brief outline of the report}

-Our motive is to review the recent development of extreme events, that are associated with dynamical systems and problems related to random walk.
-We enrich this review with an extensive introductory preamble with relevant concepts.
+Our motive is to review the recent development of extreme events associated with dynamical systems and related to random walk.
+We enrich this review with an extensive introductory preamble on relevant concepts.
 The Chronicle of this review article is separated by some sections, which are organized as follows: In Section \ref{Dynamical origin of extreme events}, we summarize different mechanisms that are capable of triggering extreme events.
-We provide the discussion on different models generating extreme events.
-Section\ \ref{Extreme events due to random walk in complex networks} contains wide variety of models on random walks taking place on top of complex networks.
+We provide the discussions on different models generating extreme events.
+Section\ \ref{Extreme events due to random walk in complex networks} contains a wide variety of models on random walks taking place on top of complex networks.
 Possible controlling strategies of extreme events in random walker related problems, an utmost important issue, are included.
-Section \ref{prediction} includes a rather complete overview of possible prediction schemes of extreme events using dynamical instabilities and machine learning approaches.
-Depending on the nature of dynamical instabilities, some powerful prediction algorithms are reviewed.
-We also encourage model-free prediction through machine learning, which is found to be beneficial and useful particularly for the cases, where governing models are unavailable.
+Section \ref{prediction} includes a rather complete overview of available prediction schemes for extreme events using dynamical instabilities and machine learning approaches.
+Depending on the nature of dynamical instabilities, some powerful prediction algorithms have been proposed, which are reviewed.
+We also encourage the model-free prediction using machine learning, which is beneficial and useful, particularly for the cases where the governing models are unavailable.
 Then, we also analyze reservoir computer, one of the promising approaches of model-free prediction.
 Section \ref{control} emphasizes a discussion on existing controlling strategies of dynamical systems.
 We consider some of the promising aspects of several methods along with various coupling configurations, which are helpful for mitigating extreme events in particular cases.
-Section \ref{Experimental observation of extreme events} provides a concise summary of the well-designed experimental studies of extreme events.
+Section \ref{Experimental observation of extreme events} provides a concise summary of the well-designed experimental studies on extreme events.
 Section \ref{Conclusion and Future directions} sketches our conclusive remarks, which will be helpful for the readers.
 We summarize the main features of extreme events, observed so far in dynamical systems and in networks of random walkers, with perspective unsolved problems.
 Some open questions regarding the extreme events, which are not explored yet, are accumulated for the future progress of this field.